vmms30/movieDatabase/README.md

 -   **Actor/Person Details:** Explore profiles of actors and other crew members, including their filmography.
 -   **Search Functionality:** Search for movies and TV shows by title.
 -   **Pagination:** Navigate through extensive lists of movies and TV shows.
+-   **Favorites Page:** Users can add and remove movies from their local favorites list.
 -   **Responsive Design:** Optimized for various screen sizes using React-Bootstrap.
 -   **Loading Indicators:** Provides a smooth user experience with loading spinners and skeleton cards.